 There is really no way of knowing this as most of the dogs and cats from the Pound come with little or no history.
 Although they will have spent time with a foster family or in a halfway house, we don't know how they'll react to a new situation.
 When adopting or fostering a dog or cat from 4 Paws please remember that it can take varying amounts of time for them to feel safe and secure.
 Patience and understanding is necessary during this time.

 Sometimes, 4 Paws Animal Rescue Inc. receives an animal that has been abused, mistreated or neglected and the animal may be in very poor condition.
 These animals go into special foster homes, where they are given intensive therapy and are rehabilitated with the proper care, attention and medication if required.
 This ensures that an animal reaches their best possible physical and psychological health before becoming available for adoption.

-If there are behavioural problems with any of the 4 Paws Animal Rescue Inc. animals that their foster carer is not able to deal with, they are quickly referred to an Animal Behaviourist to sort out any issues of concern.
-When an adoption application has been approved, 4 Paws will always offer a consultation with our vet to give the animal a clean bill of health or to discuss in detail any ongoing health concerns.
-4 Paws is always upfront about the health of an animal and we do our best to make sure that a new owner fully understands the responsibilty they are taking on.
+If there are behavioral problems with any of the 4 Paws Animal Rescue Inc. animals that their foster carer is not able to deal with, they are quickly referred to an Animal Behaviorist to sort out any issues of concern.
+When an adoption application has been approved, 4 Paws can offer a consultation with our vet to give the animal a clean bill of health or to discuss in detail any ongoing health concerns.
+4 Paws is always upfront about the health of an animal and we do our best to make sure that a new owner fully understands the responsibility they are taking on.